Interstellar-Network/Grants-Program/applications/Interstellar-Network.md

 > Where and how does your project fit into the ecosystem?

 This project is the first phase of a wallet project.
 Although, we think that our Transaction Validation protocol could bring a novel approach to address UX/UI security issues regardless of other features of our frictionless wallet.
 We designed our Transaction Validation protocol to benfit to other wallets or Dapps.
-We think it could also be complemetary down the road to mobile light client like substrate connect (check future plan section).
+We think it could also be complemetary down the road to mobile light client like substrate connect (check **Future Plans** section).
   - -

 ![TTV overview overview drawio](https://user-images.githubusercontent.com/4605611/143036398-f4111713-652e-4478-8c77-afc9926149c1.png)